cenotes/cenotes/README.rst

            pip install -r requirements-dev.txt

-   3. Set the environment variables as shown in :ref:`settings`
+   3. Set the environment variables as shown in settings_
-   4. Check your database table as shown in :ref:`db_schema` is up-to-date
+   4. Check your database table as shown in db_schema_ is up-to-date

       .. code-block:: python